La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _— How do you do?
 What's up?_
 > `— You are what, you do what?`

-This is the most common way of asking _How do you do?_, _Howdy?_ in Lojban.
+This is the most common way of asking _How do you do?_ or _Howdy?_ in Lojban.
 Some possible answers:

 > **— mi gleki**
 > _— I'm happy._